IHE/ITI.Scheduling/input/pagecontent/other.md

 <div markdown="1" class="stu-note">
 This section contains modifications to other IHE publications and profiles and is not a part of the ITI Scheduling Profile.
-The content here will be incorporated into the target narrative at a future time, usually when ITI Scheduling goes final text.
+The content here will be incorporated into the target narrative at a future time, usually when Scheduling goes final text.
 </div>

 ## IHE Technical Frameworks General Introduction Appendix A – Actor Summary Definitions